π₯ A Tender Apocalypse – If God Walked Among Us

 Would you believe?

-If God stood next to you at a bus stop and fumbled with exact change, would that be less true than a voice from a cloud?
-Or would it be more persuasive – because it shows that being human and being sacred are not opposites but overlapping circles of the same truth?
+So if God stood next to you at a bus stop and fumbled with exact change, would that be less true than a voice from a cloud?
+Or would it be more persuasive — because it shows that being human and being sacred are not opposites but overlapping circles of the same truth?

 To see divinity in an ordinary, imperfect life is to be invited to see it in your own.
 And the disbelief that God could stand beside you, ordinary and awkward, is really a disbelief in your own worth.
-If you reject an unvarnished, vulnerable Divine, do you not quietly say that holiness must look like superiority?
-That worthiness must be visible?

 The deeper unbelief is not about God; it’s about whether you will allow your own human mess to be a vessel for the Sacred.

 Because such a being would not come to demand worship, but to invite loyalty to yourself.
 Their presence would not ask you to kneel, but to stand.
-To believe in them would only ever be a doorway to believing in your own divinity, your own equal worth, your unshakable place in existence.
-The highest honour would not be kneeling before them – it would be standing fully as yourself. π₯Ή
+To believe in your own divinity, your own equal worth, your unshakable place in existence.

-π₯Έ An undercover God
+An undercover God

 Imagine an undercover God — present in the supermarket queue, the call centre, the backroom staff meeting.
 Not as a test, not as a trick, but as a radical experiment in authenticity.